rikkster/rikkster/README.md

 ## Fullstack Web Developer

 Hello!
+My name is Andrei Rikkster.

+I am Russian and I am from Russia, but personally I have not done anything bad to Ukraine or anyone else.
+I kindly ask to relate to me as an individual unique person, without linking to race, nationality, region, religious affiliations, and so on.

-My name is Andrei Rikkster, and I am a fullstack web developer with 10+ years of experience.
+I am a fullstack web developer with 10+ years of experience.
 I specialize in the following technologies:

 - Node.js
 - React